 I often hear women telling their husbands that they wish they could read their minds so that they would understand what they are thinking and how they are feeling.
 My husband used to always tell me that he just assumed I knew how he felt because of his actions.
 Although he serves and loves me well, there were many times where I just needed to hear out of his mouth that he loved and cherished me.
 Proverbs 31: 28-29 says, “Her husband also [rises up and calls her blessed] and he praises her, saying, “Many women have done excellently, but you surpass them all.

 6. Pursue Jesus and point your wife to Him.

 This goes above all other practical advice a husband could ever receive.
 If you do this, everything else will follow.
 Your marriage should be an overflow of your closeness and relationship with Jesus.
-Lead her in the Word, walk her through her struggles and point her to Truth.
+Loving your wife is leading her in the Word, walk her through her struggles and point her to Truth.

 When your eyes are set on eternity and the Kingdom, rather than on worldly issues, your marriage can actually be something beautiful — it can be the gift that it was designed to be.
 Come together as one and agree that God is the foundation of your marriage and that He deserves to reign over all decisions, actions and thoughts in your marriage.